angerhang/angerhang.github.io/pages/research.md

 image: /assets/images/research_cover.jpg
 ---

+I am an NDPH Early Career Research Fellow at the Nuffield Department of Population Health at Oxford.
 My primary research interest is to understand how can wearables improve human health.
 Wearable devices can provide *longitudinal passive monitoring* of human behavior and physiology.
 Few other technologies can match wearable data in its length at the same level of temporal granularity.
 As the measurement tools improve and longer data become available, we are blessed with this gold mine that contains a huge amount of under-exploited data which could *transform our understanding of human physiology and improve human health*.